capricorn86/happy-dom/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The title of the pull request should be in the format of "type: [#issue] description".
 The type can be `feat`, `fix`, `chore` or `BREAKING CHANGE`.
 The issue is optional and can be omitted if the pull request does not relate to an issue.
 - [ ] The title should be concise and descriptive.
 The title will be used when generating release notes.
 Make sure that the title is easily understood by users of the library.

+### AI tools

+- [ ] Please disclose in the PR description that you used AI tools to generate code.
+This is important for transparency and to ensure that the generated code meets the quality standards of the project.